esprfid/esp-rfid-py/README.md

 - Supports multiple relays with different configurations
 - Master card - use "admin" tag to add new tags
 - Can run on all [platforms supported by MicroPython](http://www.micropython.org/download)
+- Can be controlled and send logs over MQTT

 Complete list of features is in [example config file](src/example.config.py).